Bangladeshi plane crashes in Nepal, killing at least 49

 There were 33 Nepali passengers, 32 from Bangladesh, one from China and one from the Maldives.

-“All of a sudden the plane shook violently and there was a loud bang,” one of the survivors, Basanta Bohora, told the Kathmandu Post daily.
-“I was seated near a window and was able to break out of the window.”
+“All of a sudden the plane shook violently and there was a loud bang,” one of the survivors, Basanta Bohora, told the Kathmandu Post daily.“I was seated near a window and was able to break out of the window.”

 The accident was the latest to hit mountainous Nepal, which has a poor record of air safety.
 Small aircraft ply an extensive domestic network and often run into trouble at remote airstrips.